4 min de lecture

 The wall of file size limits

+The court filing size limit is the technical constraint that caps each PDF file at 4 MB and each submission at 20 MB, blocking the upload of large documents.
 Document scans easily reach 2-3 MB per page.
 A 50-exhibit case file can reach 100 MB.
 Impossible to file as is.

 Free online compression tools pose a double problem: confidentiality (your documents go to unknown servers) and quality (overly aggressive compression makes text unreadable).